LaurieRhodes/azure-yaml/az-devops/README.md

 # Azure DevOps - Using YAML Modules
 This example demonstrates using YAML templates for provisioning an Azure Sentinel environment.
+Azure DevOps pipelines are YAML based (as shown later in this page).
+Using YAML templates for Azure objects  standardises Microsoft's approach for Infrastructure as Code.

 The example will use Sentinel from the templates directory in this Repo.